Nugal, Somalia: Overview

-It is bordered by Sool to the west, Bari to the north, and Mudug to the south and the Somali Region of Ethiopia.
+It is bordered by Sool and the Somali Region of Ethiopia to the west, Bari to the north, and Mudug to the south.
 The Somali Sea flanks the province to the east.
-Nugaal was during the 1970s merged with Sool province as a single province called Nugaal.
+During the 1970s, Nugaal was merged with Sool province as a single province called Nugaal.
 According to Jaamac Cumar Ciise, the eastern parts of the Nugaal are called Nugaal xaggeeda hoose or Nugaal xeebeheeda hoose, meaning lower Nugaal and lower coastal Nugaal respectively.
 Nugal is centered on Garowe, which serves as the capital of the autonomous Puntland macro-region.
 The segments of the Nugaal valley from Garowe eastwards is traditionally referred to as Bari-Nugaaleed or Bari-Nugaal, whilst segments of the valley which converge into the Iyah plains are called Jednugaal.
 Nonetheless, Nugaal proper traditionally refers to segments of the valley west of Garowe.

 Garowe

 Nugal is centered on Garowe, which serves as the capital of the autonomous Puntland macro-region.
 A major geographic feature of the region is the Nugaal Valley, a large shallow drainage basin fed by the Nugal and Dheer seasonal rivers during the April–June rainy season.
-The region was established on February 8, 1973.
+The region was established on 8 February 1973.